gorankami/gorankami.github.io/_posts/2022-08-05-nexus7-obsolescence.md

 # Conclusion

 I recently dug out a Nokia C3-00 from one of the boxes of old stuff, and it worked the same as before, even the battery lasts for a week.
-I really miss having a reliable cheap device, but we are stuck with perpetually buying very expencive devices that last for a short period.
+I really miss having a reliable cheap device, but we are stuck with perpetually buying very expensive devices that last for a short period.
 I am not happy with the modern experience of mobile devices having a lifespan of a fly.

 I used to have a Nexus 4 that I bought used and it lasted a couple of years until I couldn't start it again.
 Then I bought a brand new Nexus 5 which suddenly died during a vacation, the morning before my flight to Cretes (caused me to pay extra during checking since my online checkin code was on the bricked phone).
 Most Nexus 5 devices die due to heat melting something on the motherboard.
 This anoyance caused me to buy an iPhone 6s which lasted for 3 or 4 years until the battery was barely lasting half a day.